Junior Livestock Auction is Saturday at Eagle County Fair and Rodeo

 The auction will give you a chance to purchase an entire cow, sheep, pig, goat or chicken, which will be butchered for you following the auction.

-Rocky Mountain 4-H president Randi Ponce said some auction winners eat their meat, some donate it and some sell it through a buy back program, where a third party purchases the meat at market price.
+Rocky Mountain 4-H president Randi Ponce said some auction winners eat their meat, some donate it and some sell it through a buyback program, where a third party purchases the meat at market price.

 “Every animal that goes to the auction is put on the truck and is used for meat,” Ponce said.